Implications of Einstein-Weyl Causality on Quantum Mechanics

-A proof in $T$ that the integrals in the nonlinear sigma model have only discrete values will now be shown.
+A proof in T that the sum over all the eigenstates of each component has only discrete values will now be shown.
 Let expressions (\ref{eq-nsm1}) and (\ref{eq-nsm2}) both be represented by $\alpha$, since they are identical:

-\begin{enumerate}[I.] \item $\alpha$ is positive and must be closed to addition and to the absolute value of subtraction; in the theory $T$, $\alpha$ is a natural number times a unit that is either infinitesimal or finite.